dbpinggoy/ansible/README.md

+# Ansible Essentials

-# Install ansible
+## Install ansible
     - sudo apt install ansible

-# Create an inventory
+## Create an inventory
     -
-# Run ansible command -i for inventory file and -m is for module pass with ping which is going to access the server with ssh key
+## Run ansible command -i for inventory file and -m is for module pass with ping which is going to access the server with ssh key
     - ansible  all --key-file ~/.ssh/ansible -i inventory -m ping

-# Create an ansible config file in the root directory
+## Create an ansible config file in the root directory
     - ansible.cfg

-# Shorten the command, it will look for the config in the config file which is ansible.cfg
+## Shorten the command, it will look for the config in the config file which is ansible.cfg
     - ansible all -m ping
     - ansible all --list-hosts  #it will list all the host
     - ansible all -m gather_facts